GSA/Section508.gov/_events/events-iaaf-landing.md

 If you require accommodations to participate in IAAF, please indicate your needs on the registration form before October 31, 2024.
 If you require accommodations to participate that are not listed on the registration form, please contact <a class="mailto" href="mailto:iaaf@gsa.gov">iaaf@gsa.gov</a> to discuss your needs.

 ## Check Your Tech
-The 2024 IAAF will return as an in-person conference, with virtual attendance for most sessions using Webex.
-Webex meetings and webinars are best experienced when using the Zoom for Government app, but can also be accessed via web browser and telephone (audio-only).
+The 2024 IAAF will return as an in-person conference, with virtual attendance for most sessions using Zoom.
+Zoom meetings and webinars are best experienced when using the Zoom for Government app, but can also be accessed via web browser and telephone (audio-only).

 We encourage all attendees to set up and test your Zoom access ahead of the event by visiting the <a class="ext" href="https://support.zoom.com/hc/en" target="_blank" class="usa-link--external">Zoom Help Center</a>, to read: